wellsaid-labs/tts-evaluation/docs/FAQ.md

 ### SystemError: unknown opcode

 For me, this happened when I tried to load a model checkpoint on a different python version than it was trained on.
-Specifically, I tried to load a model checkpoint created by Python3.5 in jupyter using Python 3.6.
+Specifically, I tried to load a model checkpoint created by Python 3.5 in jupyter using Python 3.6.

 To fix this, [this](https://stackoverflow.com/questions/9386048/ipython-reads-wrong-python-version)